Yewoineshet/Rosi/README.md

 # Ros'I

-Web appication to connect tutors and clients who want their seveses.
+Web appication to connect tutors with clients who want their seveses.